rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

     Rohin proposes and none of the discussion in the deconfusing goal-directedness sequence resulted in changing my broad strokes views about the idea.
-Perhaps this indicates that I'm quite good at using motivated reasoning to be lazy, that I'm a stuborn fool, or that my reasoning on these issues was able to convergence to a reasonable state after some indirect exposure from other writings and discussion.
+Perhaps this indicates that I'm quite good at using motivated reasoning to be lazy, that I'm a stubborn fool, or that my reasoning on these issues was able to convergence to a reasonable state after some less direct exposure from other writings and discussion (such as AGI safety from first principles).

 [^deontgoals]:
     For instance, the idea of an AI having a 'deontological goal' of predicting